owulveryck/blog/content/post/securing-the-api-with-JWT.md

 _Note:_  JWT is not an authentication framework by itself, and in this post I will assume that the authentication is done via a webservice that will simply reply `true` or `false` to authorize the user to use the API.

+# Defining the user and the authentication API